tranleduyan/ProjectOuterBase/README.md

 1. Download the zip file.
 2. Run the .exe type file to play test the game.
 3. Press ESC key to open the Pause Menu and quit the game.
+# Instructions:
+Player Movements: W, A, S, D keys or Up, Down, Right, Left keys.
+Player Interactions: Left click to chop, break, place, harvest, select prompts.
+Space to interact with objects such as beds.
+Game Dev Control: T to advance time, and G to skip day (sleep by interacting with bed can also skip day and save the game automatically).
+Save/Load/Quit/Inventory: ESC key to open inventory tab or game tab that can choose between Save, Load, and Quit functions.